bp2008/WebProxy/README.md

 ./webproxy_install.sh
 ```

-The installation script will ask if you wish to install or uninstall.
+The installation script will ask if you wish to `1) Install/Update` or `2) Uninstall`.
+The installation procedure will take a few minutes the first time, as it must install .NET 6.0.
+Later install/update operations are completed in seconds.
 Once installed, WebProxy will start automatically as a background service.

 Access the interactive command line interface by running WebProxy with the argument "cmd":